 Take your answers from the notes you’ve been scribbling while reading this post (you haaaave been taking notes, yes?), download the template and use them to shape your own version of About page perfection.

-Just so you know, this isn’t a fill in the blanks and print kind of template, you’ll need to tweak it and make it your own (it is your About page after all, and no one is you-er than you).
+Just so you know, this isn’t a fill in the blanks and print kind of template.
+You’ll need to tweak it and make it your own!

-You can download your About Page Template right here!
+You can download your About Page Template here.

 I’d love to know how you go with the process of crafting an About page that fits – let me know in the comments, and feel free to leave a link so I can check it out!